 Think about it.
 Use your normal commonsense brain.
 You don’t have to be an expert in canine husbandry.
 Is that the way these things work?

 With no prior prep, many brand-new students will come up with the correct objection here:

 “Wait a minute!
 If I breed a high barker with a low barker, does that automatically result in a medium barker?
 For sure?”

 Once you make that objection, finding the correct answer is a piece of cake.

 But if you slip up, the Demon’s right there for you.

 When you hit “submit,” you’ll see a full written explanation pop up on the right-hand side of LSAT Demon.
 If you scroll down, below the written explanation, you’ll also see a classroom video from me and a classroom video from Ben.

 If the combination of our written and video explanations doesn’t get you all the way to full understanding, you’ll also see an “Ask” button on the upper right-hand side of the page.
 Any time you’re confused, all you have to do is write a question to the Ask button and our awesome team of tutors will get back to you within 24 hours.

 The main point I wanted to make with Lesson One is stop procrastinating and just do one LSAT question.

-I’d also like to invite you to my office hour, every Thursday at 3p PT / 6p ET, on Zoom.
+I’d also like to invite you to my free LSAT class.
 If you’re feeling stuck, I’d love to help get you moving in the right direction.